-Now you want to take the dive into the handy digital marketing tool we call an infographic.
-Infographics are simple, engaging, shareable, and reliable, but only the best infographics will hold your audience’s attention for long enough to get the results you need.
-Just as different occasions and different needs of your strategy adjust the type of your website content, your situation will determine the best infographic at the present.
-Keep reading to discover what your audience wants in an infographic, as well as the best infographics for meeting the various demands of your strategy.
+Infographics are simple, engaging, and shareable, but only the best infographics will hold your audience’s attention for long enough to get the results you want.
+Just as your website content depends on different business needs, your infographics will also depend on the overall goal you’re trying to reach with it.
+Use this guide to better understand what your audience wants in an infographic, as well as the best infographics for meeting the various demands of your strategy.

 Aside from the applicability of different types of infographics in different situations, there are some elements to any infographic that your audience will want.
 First and foremost, your audience is looking for relevant information as quickly as possible.
 They want to scan through your infographic in a few minutes and feel like they’ve taken steps toward becoming an expert in the subject.
 The information you focus on will depend largely on the type of infographic, but whatever the type, ensure that you trim the fat and leave only the meat.

 Today’s audiences also usually want interactivity in their infographics.
 Static infographics will do fine in some situations, but allowing users to move your infographic will increase engagement.
 You can even play around with the mechanics of such movement to step it up a notch.
 Since interactivity gives your infographic mobility, it also gives you more precious space for information than you’d find in a static infographic.

 Finally, if your infographic glitches when someone tries to view it on their mobile device, that infographic’s reach will shrivel.
 While it certainly depends on your audience, the vast majority of the users that view your infographic will likely be doing so on a mobile device.
 Your website should already be optimized for high performance on a mobile device, but if it’s not, fix that before you make a heavy push on your infographic campaign.